sassoftware/viya4-iac-k8s/docs/user/OpenStackHPOSUsage.md

 ```

 The script will:
-- Allocate two floating IPs from your tenant network
+- Allocate two floating IPs from your tenant network (one VIP + one LB IP by default)
 - Automatically write `cluster_vip_ip` and `cluster_lb_addresses` into `terraform.tfvars`
 - Print the next-step instructions